National Emergency Management Agency (Nigeria): Functions

-Facilities and infrastrucutures
+Facilities and infrastructure

 Mission Control Centre (MCC)

 The mission Control Center is situated in the Central command of NEMA which is a computer structure satellite innovation that utilizes the COSPAS-SARSAT tech framework/facility.
 The framework is intended to pick trouble cautions and area information to aid Search and Salvage Activity, utilizing rocket and ground offices to recognize and find the signs of misery reference points working on 406 MHz.
 At the point when there is a trouble alert from the guide situated on a boat or airplane, the satellite framework communicates the sign to the ground fragment offices from where the information is handled and sent to the fitting Mission Control Center (MCC).

 Geographic Information System (GIS)

 NEMA laid out a useful Geography Information System lab for early advance notice and accuracy in light of the administration.
 The lab gathers spatial information, analyze them and plans valuable data that assists with helping reactions to problems.
 It is one of the huge offices of the organization for its debacle risk decrease program.